-Giving legal status to undocumented immigrants would increase their access to a variety of public benefits-resulting in potentially higher costs for federal, state, and local governments.
-But because legalization is expected to raise the earning power of undocumented immigrants and give them access to a wider array of jobs and educational opportunities, it would have the opposite effect as well, potentially allowing them to spend more as consumers and pay more in taxes each year.45 Provisions within immigration reform requiring that undocumented immigrants pay any back taxes before normalizing their status would temporarily boost U.S. tax revenues still further.
+Giving legal status to undocumented immigrants would increase their access to a variety of public benefits resulting in potentially higher costs for federal, state, and local governments.
+But because legalization is expected to raise the earning power of undocumented immigrants and give them access to a wider array of jobs and educational opportunities, it would have the opposite effect as well, potentially allowing them to spend more as consumers and pay more in taxes each year.41 Provisions within immigrants pay any back taxes before normalizing their status would temporarily boost U.S. tax revenues still further.

-But while the debate over legalization continues without resolution, the data suggests that the undocumented immigrants in California have largely assimilated into the United States, making it less likely that mass deportation will ever be a realistic option.
-We estimate 86.6 percent of the state's undocumented population has been in the United States for five or more years.
-More than half of them speak English well, very well, or fluently.
-Studies show that when immigrants with limited English proficiency learn the language, they see a substantial wage benefit and become less isolated in their communities.46 The labor market outcomes and educational levels of their children increase with time as well.47
+But while the debate over legalization continues without resolution, the data suggests that the undocumented immigrants in Hawaii have largely assimilated into the United States, making it less likely that mass deportation will ever be a realistic option.
+We estimate that 74.9 percent of the state's undocumented population has been in the United States for five or more years.
+More than 67.6 percent speak English well, very well, or fluently.
+Studies show that when immigrants with limited English proficiency learn the language, they see a substantial wage benefit and become less isolated in their communities.42 The labor market outcomes and educational levels of their children increase with time as well.43